 Nazook Recipe: Step-by-Step Instructions and Video

 A little on this pastry's background: Aida tells me that other Armenians eat nazook, too, but they might call it gata (gata is what Persian-Armenians reserve for a specific type of round cake).
-Armenians prepare it usually around the time of Easter, and it is eaten for 40 days through Ascension.
-I'm not sure it has any religious significance except for that this time usually involves friends visiting each other, and nazook is a nice pastry to serve along with coffee or tea.
+Armenians usually prepare it around the time of Easter, and it is eaten for 40 days through Ascension.
+I'm not sure it has any religious significance except that this time usually involves friends visiting each other, and nazook is a nice pastry to serve along with coffee or tea.

 - 2 bowls

 - pastry brush

 - rolling pin, or empty wine bottle

 - crinkle cutter, or a sharp knife